 - From the trading instrument chart (or from the indicators), we must understand that in the medium term there is a sideways trend (flat).
 In other words, at the moment there is no directed up or downtrend.
 Under such conditions, the price is unlikely to go so far in one direction that the trader’s money is over.

 - We need to have a clear rule according to which we open new positions.
 I can offer the following basic options:

-o To open the position at each new support (or resistance) level.
+- To open the position at each new support (or resistance) level.

 - It is necessary to have a clear rule for closing positions.
 I suggest the following options:

 - Close the position at the breakeven point.
-You need to do it if your view of the market has changed and you no longer expect a further increase of prices (according to our example).
+You need to do it if your view of the market has changed and you no longer expect a further increase in prices (according to our example).
 In this case, the reverse order (which will serve as a take profit) is put one point above the breakeven point so that the position closes with a profit of 1 point.
 This is a purely psychological aspect; I will not focus on this now.
 In general, there is no big difference whether you complete the transaction at zero, or with a profit of 1 or 2 points.
-In fact, you stayed with your initial capital having gained the experience of another trade.
+You stayed with your initial capital having gained the experience of another trade.
 According to all the parameters, such a trade can be considered successful.

 - Close each trade transaction on the level of opening of the previous one.
 This scheme resembles the domino principle.
 Let’s return to one of our examples where we opened the following long positions:

 Buy Limit – 0.2 lots – 1.4960